Monday, May 3, 2021 · 16 min read

 A mesh refers to the interconnection among devices or nodes.
 Wireless mesh networks often consist of mesh clients, mesh routers, and gateways.

 Mesh clients are often PC laptops, cell phones, and other wireless devices.
 Mesh routers forward traffic to and from the gateways, which may or may not be connected to the Internet.
 The coverage area of all radio nodes working as a single network is sometimes called a mesh cloud.

-Well-known for their portable Data Acquisition (DAQ) systems, Dewesoft pioneered remote control years ago, but it required a hard-wired connection because WIFI was not reliable enough when the test article was moving.
+Well-known for its portable Data Acquisition (DAQ) systems, Dewesoft pioneered remote control years ago, but it required a hard-wired connection because WIFI was unreliable enough when the test article was moving.

 However, recently Dewesoft engineers have created a mobile WIFI mesh solution that allows their DAQ systems to “cut the cord” between their measurement systems and the computer, and maintain a constant, reliable, and secure data connection.

 Allowing the computer host to be wirelessly connected to the test article provides some useful capabilities, such as remote real-time viewing and DAQ system control.
 This field-deployable Mesh WIFI network allows engineers to maintain live data streams in places like proving grounds, tracks, airfields, and testing grounds.

 The implementation of a small base station and an unlimited number of WIFI Nodes allows a network to be mobile, scalable, and secure - all at the same time.
 In this article, we will describe exactly how this is done, and provide details about the wireless networking equipment that is behind it.

 Most Dewesoft DAQ systems and data loggers use a Windows PC-compatible computer as a client that runs the DewesoftX DAQ software to display, store, and process the data.
 This computer usually also has a LAN and WIFI interface.